joryleech/joryleech.github.io/essays/final-project-idea.md

 This page should allow users to see how much money they have available using their UH id.

-### Recipts/Transactions
+### Receipts/Transactions

-A page that allows the user to see how much they have spent in a cerain place or on a certain day.
+A page that allows the user to see how much they have spent in a certain place or on a certain day.

 ### Coupon Page

 A page that allows the user to see what coupons are available to them based on their spending habits.

-This  also needs a counter page for the resturants to push coupons to the users.
+This  also needs a counter page for the restaurants to push coupons to the users.

 ### Analytics

-An open database or interpreted representation of the data customized for each of the resturants that choose to partake in this service.
+An open database or interpreted representation of the data customized for each of the restaurants that choose to partake in this service.

 ## Use Case Ideas

 * A user goes to buy food from starbucks often, they use the app to pay meaning starbucks can link their common orders to their ID # leading to accurate information about what drinks students prefer.
-* A resturant wants to encourge new users to eat at their resturant, so they distribute a coupon to all students who haven't eaten their in the last year.
-This could possibly encourage more students to eat at a resturant.
+* A restaurant wants to encourage new users to eat at their restaurant, so they distribute a coupon to all students who haven't eaten their in the last year.
+This could possibly encourage more students to eat at a restaurant.
-* User buys a lot of food and wants to start watching their weight, rather than holding on to recipts they can use the app to determine what they have eaten from the transactions.
+* User buys a lot of food and wants to start watching their weight, rather than holding on to receipts they can use the app to determine what they have eaten from the transactions.
-* A new resturant shows up on campus, all users are notified of its existence because of a coupon or advertising.
+* A new restaurant shows up on campus, all users are notified of its existence because of a coupon or advertising.

 ## Beyond the Basics

-* A comment or review interface for the resturants.
+* A comment or review interface for the restaurants.